 The top image is from the Seldon docs and shows a simple example and a more elaborate example that uses more features.
 For my experiment, I went with a single model and focused on model serving.
 Getting started with Seldon Core is straight forward and if you already have a Kubernetes cluster running, you can use this Helm chart.

 Next up, a ML model should be packaged in a Docker image and pushed to a registry, such that Kubernetes can pull the image and serve the model as a microservice.
 The first step is to serialize a trained model with joblib.
-This example code serializes a simple cluster model and dumps it in the neighbouring serialized_models directory:
+This example code serializes a simple cluster model and dump

 from joblib import dump